-- Companies with WVR structures have been prevented from listing in Hong Kong by the Listing Rules "one share one vote" principle. - As a result, many Chinese tech companies, which typically adopt WVR structures, have listed instead on the New York Stock Exchange or Nasdaq, which allow the listing of WVR companies.
-The loss of Alibaba Group's IPO to New York in 2014 triggered a long and contentious debate on WVR listings and several consultations. - Under the new Listing Rules, WVR structures are allowed but only for new listing applicants in high growth and innovative sectors. - Since 30 April 2018, issuers have been able to submit a formal listing application.
+Companies with WVR structures have been prevented from listing in Hong Kong by the Listing Rules "one share one vote" principle.
+As a result, many Chinese tech companies, which typically adopt WVR structures, have listed instead on the New York Stock Exchange or Nasdaq, which allow the listing of WVR companies.
+The loss of Alibaba Group's IPO to New York in 2014 triggered a long and contentious debate on WVR listings and several consultations.
+Under the new Listing Rules, WVR structures will be allowed but only for new listing applicants in high growth and innovative sectors.
+Issuers can submit a formal listing application from 30 April 2018.